Harry Watson Jr.

 Harry Watson Jr. (June 12, 1876 – September 23, 1930), also known as Harry B. Watson, was an American actor and comedian.
-Before his Vaudeville, Broadway and film careers, he was a clown for Ringling Bros. and Barnum & Bailey Circus.
+Before his vaudeville, Broadway and film careers, he was a clown for Ringling Bros. and Barnum & Bailey Circus.
 Among his Broadway shows were the musical Tip-Toes and five editions of the Ziegfeld Follies.

 Career

 The highest-profile of Watson's few feature films were with Marion Davies and silent film star Harrison Ford: Little Old New York and Zander the Great, two of his three Hearst Cosmopolitan Productions.

-But Watson is perhaps best recalled today as the star of a series of bizarre silent comedy shorts, The Mishaps of Musty Suffer.
+Watson is perhaps best recalled today as the star of a series of bizarre silent comedy shorts, The Mishaps of Musty Suffer.